 There is an annual retreat in May for Year 8 students and an opportunity for Year 10 students to enjoy the spiritual renewal that their various programmes can offer.

 In addition, a variety of pilgrimages and extended visits take place on a regular basis.
 These include the Diocesan pilgrimage to Lourdes and the RE department interfaith study seminar to New York for Sixth Form students.

 The college regularly holds days of Spiritual Reflection and every few years, hosts a whole school mission, a series of exciting and stimulating activities and liturgies, designed to help us reflect upon a common spiritual theme.

 The college Chaplaincy is the focal point of our fundraising activities and is a source of profound and sometimes alternative ways to raise money to help a range of charities.
 We strongly believe in the importance of turning prayer into action and thereby responding Christ's challenge to love our neighbour.

-At St Mary's our lay chaplains are Hannah Leech, Mrs N Coyle and Lydia Coyle.
+At St Mary's Chaplaincy is led by Mrs N Coyle and supported with other members of the Trust Chaplaincy Team.
 They fill a pivotal role in the life of our school by ensuring that the Chaplaincy mission is at the heart of everything we do through encouraging our students to explore their faith by leading liturgies, lunch time activities including prayer groups and our Youth SVP group, and our Peer Mentoring programme.
 They also support the pastoral care of our students and liaise with our family of schools and parishes.